 Cardamom comes in three colors, with each color having its own unique characteristics.
-The two most common colors are the black and green varieties with the green being the one that most of us know from the spice aisle in the grocery store.
+The two most common colors are the black and green varieties, with green cardamom being the one that most of us know from the spice aisle in the grocery store.
 The third cardamom variety is the white variety, which is just bleached green cardamom.

 Do black and green cardamom have different flavors?